tianzeling98/tianzeling98.github.io/_pages/about.md

 ## Research Interests
 Mass spectrometry data serve as both the starting point and the fundamental unit for proteomic data analysis.
 My research focuses on developing deep learning-based algorithms to explore mass spectrometry-based proteomic data.
 Meanwhile, we are also exploring the application of the above-mentioned methods to the study of dark proteome.
 These efforts include:<br>
-(1) Unsupervised representation learning methods to decode complex patterns in tandemmass spectra.<br>
+(1) Unsupervised representation learning methods to decode complex patterns in tandem mass spectra.<br>
 (2) Algorithms for de novo sequencing identification in tandem mass spectra.<br>
-(3) Algorithms designed to correct absolute protein quantification by predicting peptidebiases during enzymatic digestion, liquid chromatography and in a mass spectrometer.
+(3) Algorithms designed to correct absolute protein quantification by predicting peptide biases during enzymatic digestion, liquid chromatography and in a mass spectrometer.<br>
-(4) Comprehensive bioinformatics mining of unannotated components of proteomic data, systematically exploring mutation, alternative splicing, PTMs and non-canonical small proteins.
+(4) Comprehensive bioinformatics mining of unannotated components of proteomic data, systematically exploring mutation, alternative splicing, PTMs and non-canonical small proteins.<br>

 ## News
 - __April 2025__: Excited to receive [ASMS 2025 Graduate Student Award](https://asms.org/about-asms-awards/student-travel-awards)!<br>